kevmik/mood-meter/README.md

-Yii 2 Basic Project Template
+Mood Meter uses Yii 2 Basic P1roject Template
 ============================

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 5.4.0.
+The minimum requirement by this project template that your Web server supports PHP 5.4.0., composer, bower

 INSTALLATION